neurodroid/stimfit/doc/sphinx/manual/python.rst

 Define your own functions
 -------------------------
-By defining you won functions, you can apply identical complex analyses to different traces and files.
+By defining your own functions, you can apply identical complex analyses to different traces and files.
 The following steps are required to make use of your own Python files:

 1. Create a Python file in a directory that the Python interpreter will find.
 If you do not know where that is , use the Stimfit program directory (typically, this will be C:\Program Files\Stimfit in Windows or /usr/lib/phython2-5/site-packages/Stimfit in Linux).
 You will find some example files in that directory that you can use as a template, but you should not touch stf.py which is the core Stimfit module.
 2. Import the Stimfit module in your file: